 Most think we can stop and remedy the situation at any time.

-This study, however, shows that the problems are not linear as most people tend to see them.
+This study, however, reveals that the problems are not linear, as most people tend to perceive them.

 Our environment, the food we consume, and our general health are all directly correlated.

-As individuals, as communities, and as economies, we each have a responsibility to protecting life as we know it and safeguarding it for future generations.
+As individuals, communities, and economies, we each have a responsibility to protect and safeguard life as we know it for future generations.

 When it comes to matters like the environment, we humans tend to react rather than take action.